Ex-EDL leader Tommy Robinson jailed at Leeds court

 A ban on reporting his 13-month sentence at the same court was lifted after being challenged by the media.

-Robinson, from Bedfordshire, pleaded guilty to a charge of contempt of court.
+Robinson, from Bedfordshire, was found guilty of a charge of contempt of court.

 A judge told him his actions could cause the ongoing trial to be re-run, costing "hundreds and hundreds of thousands of pounds".